vitaly-t/pg-promise/examples/select-insert.md

-It is possible to wrap the whole operation into a single query, which would offer a better performance, executing always just one query, and more importantly - proper data integrity, by making sure that a parallel request wouldn't try to execute a second `INSERT`.
+It is possible to wrap the whole operation into a single query, which would offer a better performance, executing always just one query, and more importantly - proper data integrity, by making sure that a parallel request would not try to execute a second `INSERT`.

 Implementing such a query however isn't trivial, and can vary based on whether it is for PostgreSQL 9.5+ or an older version of the server.